Free Walking Sightseeing Tour #1 in Pärnu, Estonia

 Red Tower (Pärnu) is a tower in Pärnu, Estonia.
 The tower is only building of medieval New-Pärnu Fortress, which is preserved until today.
 The tower is named after the red bricks which are used to line the inside and outside of the tower.

-The memorial to the Pärnu narrow gauge railway is a memorial at the Pärnu Bus Station, consisting of a locomotive and wagon.
+The monument to the Pärnu narrow-gauge railway is a monument located near the Pärnu bus station, which is formed by a locomotive and wagon.

 The memorial to the proclamation of the Republic of Estonia is a memorial dedicated to the proclamation of the Republic of Estonia on Independence Square in Pärnu on 23 February 1918.